Sanaebadi97/Practical_Unit_Testing/README.md

 Nowadays developers are ecteto write unit tests.
 While simple in theory, in practice writing high-quality unit tests can turn out to be a real challenge.
-This
+Thi
 This book explains in detail  tmpleit testvery popular open sou Java technologies: JUnit 5, TestNG, Mockito and A